Ion Television: Ion Plus

-Ion Plus (originally named "iHealth" prior to its launch and "Ion Life" until July 1, 2019) launched on February 19, 2007, and was carried on the third digital subchannel of Ion Television's stations.
+Ion Plus (originally named "iHealth" prior to its launch and "Ion Life" until July 1, 2019) launched on February 19, 2007, and was originally carried on the third digital subchannel of Ion Television's stations.
 Under its former format, the network mainly featured health and lifestyle programs, as well as feature films on Sunday mornings and select weeknights (which consist mainly of those its parent network is scheduled to air during the given month as part of the "Ion Television at the Movies" block); some extreme sports programming previously aired on weekend evenings until July 2014.
 Much of Ion Life's programming consists of Canadian-imported programs, with some limited U.S.-produced programming.
 The network originally maintained a 24-hour entertainment schedule until 2013, when Ion Life added a limited number of infomercials in mid-morning and midday timeslots.
 As of July 1, 2019, it was rebranded to Ion Plus, acting as a de facto extension of the main Ion service, featuring all-day marathon scheduling of one series, along with the same scheduling of paid programming.

 Ion Plus originally ceased broadcasting over-the-air after Ion Media's acquisition by the E. W. Scripps Company and merger with Katz Broadcasting on February 28, 2021, though the network continued to air as a FAST network through several AVOD streaming services, including Samsung TV Plus, and Vizio WatchFree.

 On June 17, 2024, Scripps quietly posted a promotional video to the social media presences of Ion Plus and Defy TV that the latter would be wound down at the end of June (with its A&E Networks library reality programming moving to another unrelated network provisionally known as Dare, launching that day, but which was sold the Defy branding by Scripps shortly before its debut and returned to the air with the same brand and imaging), with Ion Plus returning to over-the-air availability on July 1; MacGyver and Scorpion were added to Ion Plus to augment its schedule as the mainline Ion network adds further sports programming to its schedule.